 Rush Arts Philadelphia

 African American Museum of Philadelphia, “Arresting Patterns”

-McColl Center, upcoming show “The World is a Mirror of My Freedom”
+McColl Center “The World is a Mirror of My Freedom”

 Smack Mellon Gallery, “20th Anniversary show”